Godinhoweverson/PP3_-Hangman_Game/TESTING.md

 - After deploying the application, it was not functioning properly.
 Upon inspecting the logs, I identified the presence of ERROR H14.
 This error indicated that the Eco Dynos were not activated.
 To resolve this issue, I promptly activated the dynos, and the application resumed normal operation.

 #### Unable to Create New Workspace Using CodeAnywhere
-Upon attempting to create a new workspace using CodeAnywhere, the process failed, and I was unable to establish the desired workspace.
+- Upon attempting to create a new workspace using CodeAnywhere, the process failed, and I was unable to establish the desired workspace.
 After encountering this issue, I opted to switch to Gitpod, where I successfully created the workspace without any further impediments.

 <img src="docs/codeanywhere.jpeg" alt="bug-codeanywhere">

 ## Conclusion

-The extensive manual testing of the Hangman game has proven to be highly successful, affirming the robustness and reliability of the program.
-Each testing category, from continent selection to play again functionality, was meticulously examined, and the program consistently demonstrated its ability to handle various scenarios with precision and grace.
+The comprehensive manual testing of the Hangman game has demonstrated the robustness and accuracy of its functionalities.
+The game effectively handles various scenarios, such as continent selection, word generation, letter input, correct and incorrect guesses, and game outcomes.
+The user interface provides clear feedback, contributing to a positive gaming experience.
-The program accurately generates random words from selected continents, efficiently manages correct and incorrect guesses, and provides a clear and informative user interface.
-The play again functionality resets the game state as expected, and the program exhibits resilience in handling edge cases, ensuring a seamless and enjoyable gaming experience.
+The play again functionality successfully resets the game state as intended, allowing users to start a new game or exit gracefully.
+The program exhibits reliability in handling edge cases, ensuring that it accepts valid inputs, rejects invalid inputs, and provides appropriate messages in different situations.
-Moreover, the accessibility improvements achieved through Lighthouse testing reflect a commitment to inclusivity, with a perfect score of 100 on desktop and a commendable 94 on mobile, demonstrating a user-centric approach.
+The accessibility testing revealed an initial score of 94%, with identified contrast ratio issues.
+After addressing these concerns, the accessibility score improved to a perfect 100%.
+The adjustments not only enhanced accessibility but also positively impacted overall performance, contributing to an improved user experience on both desktop and mobile platforms.
-The validation process, both for Python code and web technologies (HTML and CSS), reinforces adherence to best practices and standards, contributing to a clean and consistent codebase.
+In the validation phase, the Python code was reviewed and validated using the PEP8 validator.
+Identified issues related to line length and indentation were successfully addressed, aligning the code with recommended standards.
+The HTML and CSS were validated using W3C validators, ensuring compliance with respective standards.
-While addressing a minor bug in the play_again function, the program now ensures a smooth closure without redundant prompts, further enhancing the overall user experience.
+Several bugs were identified and addressed during the testing phase.
+Notably, the play_again function was modified to prevent double prompting when closing the game.
+Additionally, the application's post-deployment issue was resolved by activating the Eco Dynos.
+The challenge in creating a workspace using CodeAnywhere was overcome by switching to Gitpod, where the workspace creation was successful.
-In conclusion, the PP3 Hangman game has undergone rigorous testing, resulting in a well-crafted and dependable application that offers users an engaging and error-free gaming experience.
+In summary, the Hangman game has undergone thorough testing, validation, and bug resolution, resulting in a reliable and enjoyable gaming application.